MoonModules/WLED-Docs/docs/advanced/compile-arduino-esp32.md

   toolchain-xtensa-esp32s3@~12.2
 board_build.arduino.upstream_packages = no
 ```
-The "{commit SHA}" is a good way to tell PIO to redownload your new modified code as you create and commit new builds.
+The "{commit}" is a good way to tell PIO to redownload your new modified code as you create and commit new builds.
 This is 7 characters and shown in your GitHub account with the last commit you did.
 (Weirdly if you look at your `git push` output it'll show 8 characters - you can just use the first 7 and drop the last character.)

 The "toolchain" lines are entirely optional - I'm using a newer compiler here in testing.
 YMMV, etc.